olibatstone/11ty-portfolio/posts/driving-garden-visitation.md

 tags: post
 date: 2022-03-01
 title: Driving garden visitation
-image: /images/garden-home-page-mock-up.png
+image: /images/driving-garden-visitation/garden-home-page-mock-up.png
-description: I led the design of a new home page in March 2022, turning it into a destination and improving bounce rate by -5% over a two week period.
+description: I led the design of a new home page in March 2022, turning it into a destination and reducing bounce rate by 5% over a two week period.
 ---
 ## Summary

-We refreshed the home page in March 2022, turning it into a destination and improving bounce rate by -5% over a two week period.
+We refreshed the home page in March 2022, turning it into a destination and reducing bounce rate by 5% over a two week period.
 Working with four developers and a data scientist, I shared contribution of product, research, UX and UI work with another designer in 2022.

 ## The need